Bradford Council offers a rat control service for domestic customers at a cost of £91.20 (includes £15.20 VAT).

-Please Note: If investigation of drainage or structural defects is required we will carry out four further visits to maintain control, but visits after that will be charged for.
+Please note: If investigation of drainage or structural defects is required we will carry out four further visits to maintain control.

 Further visits after that may incur additional charges.

 Commercial customers, please ask for a free survey and quotation.

 Brown rats are also known as sewer rats, Norway rats or common rats.

 Controlling rats is very important.
 They carry a wide range of diseases and parasites which are harmful to humans and animals.
 Leptospirosis and Weil’s disease can be fatal in humans, and toxoplasmosis and salmonella affects humans and animals.

 Rats can do a great deal of damage to buildings because they gnaw structural elements (such as walls, foundations etc), electoral wiring and pipework.
 This can cause electrical faults, fire and structural collapse.

 Professional help is needed to treat rats, particularly if you have an infestation in your home or business.

 Brown rats are the most common rat in Britain.
 They are mainly found near humans.